pnp/pnpassessment/docs/fragments/csv-scans.md

 CLISiteList | Was a sites list used to scope the assessment?
 CLISiteFile | Was a sites file used to scope the assessment?
-CLIAuthMode | Authentication mode used for the assessment CLIApplicationId | Azure AD application ID used CLICertPath | Was a certificate path used?
+CLIAuthMode | Authentication mode used for the assessment CLIApplicationId | Entra application ID used CLICertPath | Was a certificate path used?
 CLICertFile | Was a certificate file used?
 CLICertFilePassword | Encrypted PFX file password (see [here](../using-the-assessment-tool/assess-start.md#authentication-configuration) for more details)